whaleen/sunrisechurch.us/_posts/2016-01-28-Episode-1:-in-the-beginning.md

 title: 'Episode 1: Daniel' # quotes allow forbidden characters like the colon
 date: 2016-02-09 21:55:44 -0800
 file: /audio/2016-02-07.m4a
 shownotes: <p>This is where 'show notes" go if any.
-Could be a brief synopsis of sermon.</p> # <p>It is important that they are written in HTML without manual line breaks in the text.
+A brief synopsis of the 'episode' is already in the summary (visable in iTunes or other app) so here would be more extended writing.
+Totally optional.</p> # <p>It is important that they are written in HTML without manual line breaks in the text.
 If you need link breaks or paragraphs, use the correct tags as you see here.</p>
 summary: A small explanation of what we're doing here.
 duration: "49:30" # audio length in min:sec
 length: "49422855" # file size in bytes